jorgegc/phing-csslint/README.md

 ## Overview

-A collection of targets for CSS Lint.
+A collection of CSS Lint targets for Phing.

 ## Installation